SurgiTrack: Fine-Grained Multi-Class Multi-Tool Tracking in Surgical Videos: Methods

 \section{Methods}

+We present \textit{SurgiTrack}, a deep learning method for surgical tool tracking based on tool direction of motion features. \textit{SurgiTrack} is designed as a multi-class multi-object tracking (MCMOT) model capable of tracking tools jointly across multiple trajectory perspectives, namely, visibility, intracorporeal, and intraoperative.
+The motivation to track beyond camera's field of view is to offer more flexible trajectories that ensure continuous and reliable identification of surgical tools, tailored to the complex dynamics of a surgical scene, preventing errors and maintaining safety even when tools temporarily move out of view.

-We propose a deep learning method, named \textit{SurgiTrack}, for surgical tool tracking based on tool direction of motion features.
-The architecture is conceptually divided into the main components of object tracking: spatial detection and data association, with the later further split into re-identification feature modeling and track identity matching, as illustrated in Fig. \ref{fig:architecture}(a).
+The architecture of our proposed tracking model is conceptually divided into the main components of object tracking: spatial detection and data association, with the later further split into re-identification feature modeling and track identity matching, as illustrated in Fig. \ref{fig:architecture}(a).